ninjadev64/puredarwin-wiki/docs/For users/GNOME.md

 Once you have installed it (e.g., from MacPorts) and try to launch it, you will get

-<span style="font-size:small">Window manager warning: Failed to contact configuration server; some possible causes are that you need to enable TCP/IP networking for ORBit, or you have stale NFS locks due to a system crash.
+Window manager warning: Failed to contact configuration server; some possible causes are that you need to enable TCP/IP networking for ORBit, or you have stale NFS locks due to a system crash.
 See http://projects.gnome.org/gconf/ for information.
-(Details -  1: Failed to get connection to session: Not enough memory)</span>
+(Details -  1: Failed to get connection to session: Not enough memory)
-<span style="font-size:small">Dynamic session lookup supported but failed: launchd did not provide a socket path, verify that org.freedesktop.dbus-session.plist is loaded!</span>
+Dynamic session lookup supported but failed: launchd did not provide a socket path, verify that org.freedesktop.dbus-session.plist is loaded!
-<span style="font-size:small">Window manager warning: Failed to contact configuration server; some possible causes are that you need to enable TCP/IP networking for ORBit, or you have stale NFS locks due to a system crash.
+Window manager warning: Failed to contact configuration server; some possible causes are that you need to enable TCP/IP networking for ORBit, or you have stale NFS locks due to a system crash.
 See http://projects.gnome.org/gconf/ for information.
-(Details -  1: Failed to get connection to session: Not enough memory)</span>
+(Details -  1: Failed to get connection to session: Not enough memory)

 Then simply

-<span style="font-size:small">launchctl load -w /Library/LaunchAgents/org.freedesktop.dbus-session.plist </span>
+launchctl load -w /Library/LaunchAgents/org.freedesktop.dbus-session.plist metacity
-<span style="font-size:small">metacity</span>

 and it will run.